-Reading the Bible doesn't make you smart (although I can recall my grandmother talking about using the Bible as part of her one-room-school curriculum).
+Reading the Bible doesn't necessarily make you smart (although I can recall my grandmother talking about using the Bible as part of her one-room-school curriculum).
 It does make you wise.
 It gives you practical insight into how to raise a family, how to run your business, what to do if you've got an interpersonal problem, and more.

 Parents, if you want to prepare your children to succeed in the real world, listen to David.
 Make sure you are giving them God's Word.
 Teach them God's Word at home.
-Take advantage of the many opportunities the church offers to help you.
+Take advantage of the many opportunities the church offers to help you (like this year's CDT that begins tomorrow).
 It's a proven fact.
-This Book prepares young people for life.
+This Book prepares people for life in the real world.
 That's not all...